Mejikano/Election_Analysis/README.md

 # Election_Analysis

-## Resources
+### Resources
--Data source: election_results.csv
+- Data source: election_results.csv
--Software: Python 3.8.8, Visual Studio Code, 1.57
+- Software: Python 3.8.8, Visual Studio Code, 1.57

 ## 1. Overview of the Election Audit
 The purpose of this election audit is for supporting the Board of Elections, this project computes an algorithm able to identify wining candidates, provide counties turnout break down and record the results on an audit file without manual intervention based on an election file.